-To make sure you get maximum benefit from the efforts of your organization and the consultant, implement the consultant's recommendations before they are lost in the organizational inertia of your company.
+To make sure you get maximum benefit from the efforts of your organization and the consultant, implement the consultant's recommendations before they are lost in the inertia of your organization.
 Tell your staff to report in one month on the progress they are making, and call for regular reports until the work has been completed.
-You can expect the consultant to take an equal interest in seeing that his or her recommendations result in benefits.
+You can expect the consultant to take an equal interest in seeing that their recommendations result in benefits.